Azure/azure-batch-maya/docs/submitting_jobs.md

 When creating a new pool, you can choose to make an `auto pool`, which will run exclusively for this job, and will automatically shut down on completion of the render.
 Alternatively you can create a new persistent pool, that will remain available after the render has completed and can be used for any number of jobs.
 For more information on managing persistent pools see [managing pools](#managing-pools).
+If reusing an existing pool, only pools which have application licenses required by the current scene will be displayed for selection.
+If reusing a pool with multiple container images available, a dropdown is presented which allows selection of the container image to use for the job.

 ![](./images/submit.png)